 - On a Sheboygan trip, Chad and I enjoyed an incredible holiday display with over half a million lights.

-- We ate at Dorsia on Christmas Eve, dressing up and ordering delicious pasta flights.
+- We ate at the posh Italian restaurant Dorsia on Christmas Eve, dressing up and ordering delicious pasta flights.
 So fun!

-- On Christmas, Haley joined us at our house for a Mexican-themed meal, plus drinks, movies, and so much catching up.
+- On Christmas, Haley joined us at our house for a Mexican-themed meal, plus drinks, movies, and lots of wonderful conversation.

 - We also went to the Bay View bar Lost Whale, which transformed into an Elf-themed pop-up.
 I ordered the “cotton-headed ninny muggins” cocktail, while Haley and Chad both got the “world’s best cup of coffee.”
 This was one of my favorite things!